ucc23/ucc/_clusters/lisciii3517.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.51
 UTI_summary: |
-    LISC-III 3517 is a relatively close, rich, very dense object of very high C3 quality.
+    <b>LISC-III 3517</b> is a rich, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, above the mid-plane.
 It was recently reported in the literature.<br><br>This is likely a unique object, which shares a moderate percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 25.0